Ring-necked Pheasant and Grey Partridge Hunting Forecast for Alberta—Fall 2021

 These surveys indicate a higher flush rate per hour for both ring-necked pheasants and grey partridge in 2021 than in 2020.
 Although, the total count of pheasants was slightly lower than last year.
 Overall, 59 pheasants were flushed while covering 48 km with 18.3 hours of effort, and 355 partridge while covering 112 km over 41 hours.
 The dogs had 1.48 pheasant and 1.09 partridge flushes per hour (single or covey).
 Combined over the entire sample period, this equates to roughly 1.75 flushes of either partridge or pheasant per hour.

 If you are willing to put in the distance, 1.22 pheasants and 3.18 partridge were flushed for each kilometre walked.
 This suggests that with some hard work and dedication, wild birds can be found in areas with good habitat.
 There are also lots of pheasant hunting opportunities on the Provincial Pheasant Release Sites ranging from Peace River to Medicine Hat.
 Visit the ACA website to plan your hunts at over 40 sites.

-Thanks goes out to the volunteers and staff that helped pull this survey together!
+We wish everyone a safe and productive upland hunting season!
+A big thank you goes out to all the volunteers and ACA staff who helped pull this year’s survey together!